srikanth-kuriyala/kuriyala-ott/README.md

 2. Play movie/video by clicking play icon in the list
 3. Close the video
 4. Basic UI
+5. Progress bar
+6. Watched label which has `progressBarPercent`

 # Installation
 If you are using `npm` use: